Self-Organising Memristive Networks as Physical Learning Systems: Outlook

 \section{Outlook}

 The brain demonstrates that intelligence can emerge from the physical properties of matter.
 This realisation continues to motivate the search for materials and architectures with innate brain-like physical properties that may thus be considered promising substrates for emulating core cognitive functions such as memory and learning.
 Self-organising memristive networks are compelling candidates in this endeavour.
-As highlighted in this Perspective, the emergent nonlinear dynamics produced by these non-equilibrium physical systems can be exploited in adaptive learning paradigms, without the need for explicit programming. { {This} sets the stage for {developing} broader technological applications and {exploring} long-term implications.}
+As highlighted in this Perspective, the emergent nonlinear dynamics produced by these non-equilibrium physical systems can be exploited in adaptive learning paradigms, without the need for explicit programming.